Ayush1M/Carousel/README.md

 The project is based on carousel which is a slideshow which helps to cycle through the series of content.
 This project focuses on applying the concepts of HTML, CSS and Javascript.

 ### Goal of the Project
-* The Goal of this project to get sum of 21 to get blackjack and win the game.
+* The Goal of this project to cycle through images.
-* If the sum is less than 21 then you get to pick more cards from the deck.
-* If the sum is greater than 21 then you will lose the game.
-* To add a start game and pick new card button.
-* To show how much credits does the user have.
+* There is Next and Previous button to slide through images.

 ## Screenshot